santropolroulant/volunteerdb/README.md

 3. Configure your webserver so that the document root is `volunteerdb/webroot/`.
    You should test that it runs at this point.
 The PHP should execute and you should get a CakePHP error, complaining about not being able to reach the database.
 If not, try again.
 2. Create a database and a database user _with a strong password_.
 You may use [all the usual platforms](https://book.cakephp.org/3.0/en/orm/database-basics.html#supported-databases).

     There's an important catch here!
 VolunteerDB relies upon its database for searches, which means the database collation rules --- the rules that define what letters are in relation to each other, i.e. how to sort and compare --- will affect the UI.
     The default collation for MySQL is `latin1_swedish_ci` where "E" = "e" but "É" != "E", for example (and for a bilingual organisation like the Roulant this is a big deal).
+    For a multilingual environment we need to set a full unicode-aware collation.

     Basically, on MySQL/MariaDB [you want](https://dev.mysql.com/doc/refman/8.0/en/charset-collation-implementations.html)
     ```